Thoughts from a Stoic Solopreneur

 then I have lost my way.

-Life By Design, I haven’t 100% figured it out yet as it’s still a passion project that gives me purpose.
+Life By Design, I haven’t 100% figured it out yet as it’s still a passion project that gives me purpose in my life.

 I made a commitment to write every day for a year, sharing what I know about growing a solo business.